trkhanh/kao-reeo-poc-spotify-go/README.md

 ## How to run
 ### Mac User
-- go with run.sh
+- go with ./scripts/run.sh
 ### Windown User
-- go with run.ps1
+- go with ./scripts/run.ps1